Principal, Fay Jones

 As for your principal, I have been in education for twenty-seven years and have served in the capacity of a Third Grade Teacher, Academically Gifted Teacher, Technology Teacher, Assistant Principal and Principal.
 My family has deep roots in education as my father is a retired Plant Pathologist from NC State University, my sister is an Art and PE Teacher, one niece is teacher at Wake Technical College, and another niece is studying to become an Art Teacher.
 When I am not at Carpenter Elementary or spending time with family, I enjoy reading, playing tennis, and spending time at the coast.

 Thank you for trusting us with your very HEART, your precious children!!
 It is our honor to walk hand in hand with you during your children’s most impressionable years.
 Together we can develop your child’s greatest leadership capacity.

 Dr. Fay Jones

 Assistant Principal, Newton MillerNewton Miller is a Saint Augustine’s University alumni.
 His degree in Elementary Education set him on a path toward school leadership.
-After earning his first master’s in School Leadership from Ashford University.
-He then pursued and obtained his second Master’s in School Administration.
+After earning his first master’s in School Leadership from Ashford University, he then pursued and obtained his second Master’s in School Administration.
 He has taught and led in multiple Title I schools here in Wake County.
-Throughout his career he has developed a passion to ensure every student has equitable access to their dreams and aspirations.“My journey as an educator begins with my childhood.
+Throughout his career, he has developed a passion to ensure every student has equitable access to their dreams and aspirations.“My journey as an educator begins with my childhood.
 I was a very active child with an inquisitive mind.
 I always challenged the status quo.
 I needed to know the “why.”
 This made me want to learn more and more about everything.
-My goal is for my excitement for learning to become infectious and positively impacted the students, families, and colleagues connected to me.
+My goal is for my excitement for learning to become infectious and positively impact the students, families, and colleagues connected to me.
 I want to strengthen the school to community bridge by developing students and families who are engaged in the learning process.
-As an educational leader, I believe it is my duty help students find their purpose for education.”
+As an educational leader, I believe it is my duty to help students find their purpose for education.”